How to: Calibrating Your Flood Damage Restoration Moisture Meter

 Though an infrequent part of device maintenance, routine restoration moisture meter calibration ensures its sensors work as if they’re brand new

-With a calibrated restoration meter, you can rest easy knowing your moisture meter is always taking readings at the highest level possible.
+With a calibrated restoration meter, you can rest easy knowing your moisture meter always takes the highest level readings possible.

 Built-in Calibration + Much More

 Our new MMS3 boasts the latest technology designed to optimize moisture inspections.
-Find our more about this meter:
+Learn our more about this meter:

 Learn About the MMS3